-At the origin of Social Credit, there is one name, the name of a man of genius, a Scot: Clifford Hugh Douglas, born in 1879, son of Hugh Douglas and Louisa Horfdern.
-Graduated from Cambridge University, with an honour degree in mathematics, Douglas chose to be an engineer by profession.
+At the root of Social Credit was a man of genius, a Scot, Clifford Hugh Douglas.
+Born in 1879, he was the son of Hugh Douglas and Louisa Hordern.
+He graduated from Cambridge University with an honours degree in mathematics.

-He was a brilliant engineer who was entrusted with important projects in India, South America, and England.
-Douglas was also an expert in cost price accounting.
-It is because of this expertise that the British Government asked him to go to Farnborough in 1916 to sort out “a certain amount of muddle” in the Aircraft Factory’s accounts.
-It was not long before he had remarked that, each week, the cost prices of the goods produced were greater than the income distributed in the form of wages and salaries.
-Prices were not in accordance with purchasing power.
+Douglas had a fruitful career in engineering.
+He worked on projects in India, South America, and England.
+As an expert in cost-price accounting, in 1916 the British Government asked him to go to Farnborough to sort out “a certain amount of muddle” in the Royal Aircraft Establishments’ accounts.
+It was not long before he identified that, each week, the cost-prices of the goods produced were greater than the incomes distributed to workers in the forms of wages and salaries.
+He concluded that prices were not in accordance with purchasing power.

-All this caught his attention, and a study of many companies showed him that it was so in every factory.
-How could, in these conditions, the money distributed to consumers be sufficient to buy the products?
-Douglas also remarked that once the war came, there was no longer a question of a lack of money.
-There was nothing sacred about money.
-Money could appear all of a sudden, and all that was physically possible could be made financially possible, as it was the case during the war.
+His attention was captured.
+A study of the ledgers of many companies showed him that it was so in every case.
+Given this, how could money distributed to consumers ever be sufficient to buy the goods produced?
+Douglas also noted that when World War I started, there was no longer the dilemma of a lack of purchasing power.
+Clearly, there was nothing sacred about money.
+If money could appear all of a sudden, as was the case during the war, then all that was physically possible could be made financially possible.

-Apart from these books, Douglas also travelled the world to give lectures on Social Credit – to Canada, Australia, New Zealand, Japan, and Norway.
-In 1923, he gave evidence before the Canadian Banking Inquiry, and in 1930 before the MacMillan Committee on Finance and Industry, in England.
+Apart from writing, Douglas delivered lectures on Social Credit in Canada, Australia, New Zealand, Japan, and Norway.
+In 1923, he gave evidence before the Canadian Select Standing Committee on Banking, and in 1930 before the MacMillan Committee on Finance and Industry, in England.

-Douglas died in his home in Fearnan, Scotland, on September 29, 1952 – the feast of Saint Michael the Archangel.
-He was 73.
+Douglas died at his home in Fearnan, Scotland on September 29, 1952, on the Feast day of Saint Michael the Archangel, at the age of 73.